MRAmin0/MRAmin0/README.md

 - 👋 Hi, I’m Amin
-- 👀 I’m interested in web Applicatios and Ai
+- 👀 I’m interested in web Applications and Ai
 - 🌱 I’m currently learning Network Security
 - 💞️ I’m looking to collaborate on big projects
 - 📫 How to reach me